wyrzyk/java-api-design-checklist/CHECKLIST.md

 **Rationale:**

-[Simplicity](https://theamiableapi.com/2011/09/07/api-design-best-practice-keep-it-simple/), [Consistency](https://theamiableapi.com/2011/09/14/api-design-best-practice-consistency/), [Safety](https://theamiableapi.com/2011/10/12/api-design-best-practice-make-it-safe/) and [Evolution](https://theamiableapi.com/2011/10/18/api-design-best-practice-plan-for-evolution/).
+[Simplicity], [Consistency], [Safety] and [Evolution].
 Users will have difficulty identifying which classes are part of the API and there is a big risk that they will inadvertently call public methods on implementation classes leading to unexpected errors.
 The client code may also stop working if implementation changes in later releases.

 ### 1.1.8.    **Do not** create dependencies between callers and implementation classes

 **Rationale:**

-[Simplicity](https://theamiableapi.com/2011/09/07/api-design-best-practice-keep-it-simple/), [Safety](https://theamiableapi.com/2011/10/12/api-design-best-practice-make-it-safe/) and [Evolution](https://theamiableapi.com/2011/10/18/api-design-best-practice-plan-for-evolution/).
+[Simplicity], [Safety] and [Evolution].
 It defeats the purpose of separating API and implementation if callers are either forced or coaxed into importing implementation classes into their code.
 It is not enough to have implementation classes in separate packages.
 You cannot use them as the type of public fields, parameters, return values or exceptions either.
 Even if you put a “Do not use” or “Implementation use only” warning on such fields and methods, callers will still use them.
 It is much better not to have them at all.

 **Don’t do this:**